 SUPERGRID includes velocity models, core sample analysis and special geological/seismic studies to support exploration teams over APA/BR activities.
 The value of this product is guaranteed by extensive 2D/3D seismic data merges and well data setting on the main exploration areas (Barents Sea, Norwegian Sea and North Sea).

 All of our work is subject to regular and rigorous quality control during the interpretation phase.

 The datasets are delivered in Petrel and DUG for seismic, well data and velocity models.
 We can also provide support to ensure rapid seismic data loading.
-Our aim is to deliver what you need for a ready-to-go project for basin modeling and detailed prospect interpretation and evaluation.
+Our aim is to deliver what you need for a ready-to-go project for basin modelling and detailed prospect interpretation and evaluation.

 High quality seismic with maximum coverage

 Additional services include merging and matching with proprietary seismic datasets and project setup.